noaione/yuusha-shoukan-ln/sources/v14/chapter4.md

 [...Oi, pervert.
 I’ve told you many times not to show up in front of me.
 You want to die?]

-[Dang, just looking at you makes me sweltering...You lowly muscleheads still lack intelligence as ever...
+[Dang, just looking at you makes me sweltering...
+You lowly muscleheads still lack intelligence as ever...
 If you get out of my sight now, I might consider letting you go, you know?]